The Three Stooges: Lineups on film

+Timeline

 Filmography

 The Three Stooges appeared in 220 films through their career.
-Of those 220, 190 short films were made for Columbia Pictures, for which the trio are best known today.
+Of those, 190 short films were made for Columbia Pictures, for which the trio are best known today.
 Their first Columbia film, Woman Haters, premiered on May 5, 1934.
 Their contract was extended each year until the final one expired on December 31, 1957.
-The last 8 of the 16 shorts with Joe Besser were released over the next 18 months.
-The final release, Sappy Bull Fighters, premiered on June 4, 1959.
+Columbia continued to release the Stooge shorts filmed in 1957; the final release, Sappy Bull Fighters, premiered on June 4, 1959.

 C3 Entertainment, Inc.

-In 1959, Comedy III Productions (later, C3 Entertainment) was formed by Moe, Larry and Joe DeRita to manage all business and merchandise transactions.
+In 1959, Comedy III Productions (later, C3 Entertainment) was formed by Moe, Larry, and Joe DeRita to manage all business and merchandise transactions.
 Now controlled by DeRita's heirs, it has diversified into a brand-management company licensing personality rights to various nostalgia acts, including the Stooges.